This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Foraging bees are the most important members of any honey bee colony.
 They are the ones responsible for collecting food and other needed resources.
 Without the daily efforts of the forager bee, colony survival would not be possible.
 This activity also provides important benefits for the ecosystem.
 It is not as easy job.
 Industrious foragers are affected by many factors that can interfere with their work.

 Who are the foragers in a honey bee colony?
 You might be surprised to learn that it is the female worker bees.
 They number into the tens of thousands during the Summer season.

 Once the bee is about 3-4 weeks old, she is ready to become a forager.
 The last half of her life span is spent outside in the field.
 This is not something that they must learn to do – it is instinctive behavior.

 Foraging bees are divided into two distinct groupings.
 It is a dangerous job as they must journey far from the hive and face outside dangers including exposure to predators and pesticides.

+Only a small percentage of bees in the hive will have the job of scouting.
 Called scout bees, their job is to find resources needed by the hive.
 This might be nectar, pollen, water or even a new home if the colony is preparing to swarm.

 Upon finding a rich food source, the scout bees return to the hive to communicate its location.
 This is done by dancing on the honeycomb surface and sharing sips of nectar from the source.

-These honey bee foragers number in the thousands and do most of the hard work.
+They number in the thousands and do most of the hard work.
 Sometimes they can be seen near the hive entrances, waiting on information about new food locations.

 Honey Bee Foraging Behavior

 The level of nectar/honey stored in the hive does not seem to have a strong effect on the foraging behavior of individual bees.
-Bees continue to work as long as there is food and somewhere to put it.
+Bees continue to work as long as there is food to gather and somewhere to put it.